VinayLondhe14/mixtape/README.md

 See the `Dockerfile` and `run.sh` script for more details

 **NOTE**: If this method is used, the application assumes that `mixtape.json` and `changes.json` are located in the directory `local/data` inside the project.
+We already have the 2 files there.
 See https://github.com/VinayLondhe14/mixtape/tree/master/local/data.
-The `output.json` will also be created in the `local/data` directory
+Feel free to update them as necessary.
+The `output.json` will also be created in the `local/data` directory.

 ## Running directly through main

 The other way is to run the app directly through main like so `./gradlew run --args='mixtape.json changes.json output.json'`.
 If using this method, the application assumes that `mixtape.json` and `changes.json` are at the same directory level as the application i.e. if this app is at `Workspace/mixtape`, the json files should be located at `Workspace/mixtape.json` and `Workspace/changes.json`.
-The output file will also be created at `Workspace/output.json`
+The output file will also be created at `Workspace/output.json`. **This method assumes Java is installed on your system**

 # changes.json format